couchbaselabs/ep-engine-designs/rebalance_progress.md

 **Estimated Number of keys to be transferred**

 For each VBucket that needs to be moved Ep-Engine will need to provide an estimate of how many keys will need to be sent through a tap stream in order for a VBucket move to be completed.
-In order to do this we will add a new command called ESTIMATE_VB_MOVE which will take a tap name as an argument.
-This command will examine where the tap cursor for a particular tap connection is and whether backfill is needed and provide an estimate of how many keys need to be transmitted through the stream to get a destination VBucket up to date.
+In order to do this we will add a new command called ESTIMATE_VB_MOVE which can take an optional tap name as an argument.
+If a tap name exists in the request this command will examine how far along the tap cursor for that particular tap connection is and provide an estimate of how many keys need to be transmitted through the stream to get a destination VBucket up to date.
+If no tap name is provided or if an invalid tap name is provided then the command will give an estimate assuming that no items have been sent yet.
 This stat will take into account the following:

 * Is backfill required?
 * If we do backfill do we schedule full backfill or do disk fetches?
+* How far along in the backfill process are we
 * How many items will be sent through memory backfill?
 * How many items are in front of the tap cursor in the checkpoint queues?
 * If the tap cursor doesn't exist then we need to handle this appropriately